kyverno/website/content/en/docs/Writing policies/mutate.md

 When a `foreach` is processed, the Kyverno engine will evaluate `list` as a JMESPath expression to retrieve zero or more sub-elements for further processing.

-A variable `element` is added to the processing context on each interation.
+A variable `element` is added to the processing context on each iteration.
 This allows referencing data in the element using `element.<name>` where name is the attribute name.
 For example, using the list `request.object.spec.containers` when the `request.object` is a Pod allows referencing the container image as `element.name` withing a `foreach`.

 Each `foreach` declaration can optionally contain the following declarations:

-- [Context](https://kyverno.io/docs/writing-policies/external-data-sources/): to add additional external data only available per loop iteration.
+* [Context](/docs/writing-policies/external-data-sources/): to add additional external data only available per loop iteration.
-- [Preconditions](/docs/writing-policies/preconditions/): to control when a loop iteration is skipped
+* [Preconditions](/docs/writing-policies/preconditions/): to control when a loop iteration is skipped

 Here is a complete example that mutates the image registry address to a trusted registry: